Skip to content

 • --show-all: include non-ready entries on inspect

-• --bypass-confirmation: skip the interactive confirmation prompt
+• --no-confirmation: skip the interactive confirmation prompt

 • --verbose: show more prepare and skip detail on run

-• --json: emit machine-readable output
+• --json: emit machine-readable output for inspect

 How run Behaves